Gremlin (comics): Fictional character biography

-Kondrati Topolov is the son of Russian scientist Yuri Topolov, also known as the Gargoyle, and inherited the grotesque appearance and superhuman intelligence.
-Following Yuri's death, Kondrati creates a high-tech armor and becomes an enemy of the Hulk.
-He additionally created Droog, an intelligent Triceratops-like monster, via genetic engineering.
+Kondrati Topolov is the son of Russian scientist Yuri Topolov, also known as the Gargoyle, and inherited his grotesque appearance and superhuman intelligence.
+However, he was born disfigured, unlike his father, who was mutated over time due to exposure to radioactive materials.
+Yuri was cured by a captured Bruce Banner using gamma rays and died killing other Soviets in an explosion.

+A brilliant scientist like his father, Kondrati created the high-tech gear used by the Soviet Super-Troopers (the immediate precursor to the Soviet Super-Soldiers), and for a time wore the Titanium Man armor.
+He created Droog, an intelligent Triceratops-like creature capable of speech, through genetic engineering.
+As the Gremlin, he first clashed with the Hulk at the Gremlin's secret base in the Arctic.
+Gremlin's men then captured General "Thunderbolt" Ross.

-The Hulk and Thunderbolt Ross later invade the Gremlin's base in Siberia to rescue Glenn Talbot.
-The Gremlin and Droog contend with the Hulk, but Bitterfrost was destroyed by S.H.I.E.L.D.
-Later, the Gremlin helps defeat the alien Dire Wraiths before joining Soviet Super-Soldiers.
+The Hulk and Thunderbolt Ross invade the Gremlin's Bitterfrost base in Siberia to rescue Glenn Talbot.
+Gremlin and Droog contend with the Hulk, but Bitterfrost was destroyed by S.H.I.E.L.D.
+Later, the Gremlin helps defeat the alien Dire Wraiths and officially joins the Soviet Super-Soldiers.

-Topolov next appeared as the second Titanium Man, wearing a new version he had originally created for Boris Bullsky.
-With the other Soviet Super-Soldiers, he contended with the X-Men and the Avengers in an attempt to capture Magneto.
+Topolov next appears as the second Titanium Man, wearing a new version he had originally created for Boris Bullski.
+With the other Soviet Super-Soldiers, he contends with the X-Men and the Avengers in an attempt to capture Magneto.

-In Armor Wars, the Gremlin battles Iron Man before apparently being killed when his Titanium Man armor explodes.
+During the "Armor Wars" storyline, Gremlin battles Iron Man using the Titanium Man armor.
+Iron Man manages to defeat the Crimson Dynamo in the fight but is unable to stop Gremlin, who destroys Iron Man's negator pack.
+When Iron Man attempts to escape, his booster jets ignite Gremlin's armor.
+The armor explodes, apparently burning Gremlin to death.

-He later appears alive, having ejected from his Titaniun Man armor prior to destruction and worked with Hydra to kidnap and brainwash several children, including Spider-Woman's son Gerry.
-He blended in with Assembly by operating an armor called Titan.
-When Spider-Man defeated the Gremlin at Alcatraz, he activated Titan's self-destruct sequence.
-Spider-Woman and the Assembly got away as it exploded.
-Liberty assumes that Gremlin might've gotten away from the explosion in time.
+Gremlin later appears alive, having ejected from his armor prior to its destruction and worked with Hydra to kidnap and brainwash several children, including Spider-Woman's son Gerry.
+He blends in with Assembly by operating an armor called Titan.
+When Spider-Woman defeats the Gremlin at Alcatraz, he activates Titan's self-destruct sequence, causing the armor to explode.
+It is unknown if he survived.